Kaddish

-The term Kaddish is often used to refer specifically to "The Mourner's Kaddish," which is chanted as part of the mourning rituals in Judaism in all prayer services, as well as at funerals (other than at the gravesite; see Kaddish acher kevurah "Qaddish after Burial") and memorials; for 11 Hebrew months after the death of a parent; and in some communities for 30 days after the death of a spouse, sibling, or child.
-When mention is made of "saying Kaddish", this often refers to the rituals of mourning.
+The term Kaddish is often used to refer specifically to the Mourner's Kaddish, which is chanted as part of the mourning rituals in Judaism in all prayer services, as well as at funerals (other than at the gravesite) and memorials; for 11 Hebrew months after the death of a parent; and in some communities for 30 days after the death of a spouse, sibling, or child.
+A person is described as "saying Kaddish" if they are carrying out these rituals of mourning.
 Mourners recite Kaddish to show that despite the loss they still praise God.

 Along with the Shema Yisrael and the Amidah, the Kaddish is one of the most important and central elements in the Jewish liturgy.
-Kaddish is not, traditionally, recited alone.
-Along with some other prayers, it traditionally can only be recited with a minyan of ten Jews (a minimum quorum of ten adult Jews).
+Kaddish is traditionally only recited with a minyan - a quorum of ten adult Jews.

 Variant forms

-The various versions of the Kaddish are: